 This information was regularly analyzed to identify both unique problems and patterns that contributed to spills/releases.
 The data were used to identify intervention opportunities consistent with the goal, such as emergency response planning, additional worker training or improved equipment maintenance.

-Surveillance provided a valuable repository of information about hazardous substance events in New York State.
-The data were used to inform law enforcement and public health officials about the hazards of clandestine drug laboratories, to raise awareness in the responder community about exposure to hazardous substances and the resulting injuries, and to develop educational materials about mercury for public and private primary and secondary schools.
-Data also benefited preparedness activities in areas such as planning for future responses to events and training personnel by using case studies.
+The two surveillance programs provided a valuable repository of information about hazardous substance events in New York State.
+The data were used to inform law enforcement and public health officials about the hazards of clandestine drug laboratories, to raise awareness in the responder community about exposure to hazardous substances and the resulting injuries, and to develop educational materials about mercury for primary and secondary schools.
+Data also benefited emergency preparedness activities, such as planning for future responses and training personnel by using case studies.

 The Partnership to Reduce Mercury in Schools